Integrated circuit packaging: History

 In the late 1990s, plastic quad flat pack (PQFP) and thin small-outline packages (TSOP) replaced PGA packages as the most common for high pin count devices, though PGA packages are still often used for microprocessors.
 However, industry leaders Intel and AMD transitioned in the 2000s from PGA packages to land grid array (LGA) packages.

 Ball grid array (BGA) packages have existed since the 1970s, but evolved into flip-chip ball grid array (FCBGA) packages in the 1990s.
 FCBGA packages allow for much higher pin count than any existing package types.
 In an FCBGA package, the die is mounted upside-down (flipped) and connects to the package balls via a substrate that is similar to a printed-circuit board rather than by wires.
 FCBGA packages allow an array of input-output signals (called Area-I/O) to be distributed over the entire die rather than being confined to the die periphery.
+Ceramic substrates for BGA were replaced with organic substrates to reduce costs and use existing PCB manufacturing techniques to produce more packages at a time by using larger PCB panels during manufacturing.

 Traces out of the die, through the package, and into the printed circuit board have very different electrical properties, compared to on-chip signals.
 They require special design techniques and need much more electric power than signals confined to the chip itself.

 Recent developments consist of stacking multiple dies in single package called SiP, for System In Package, or three-dimensional integrated circuit.
 Combining multiple dies on a small substrate, often ceramic, is called an MCM, or Multi-Chip Module.
 The boundary between a big MCM and a small printed circuit board is sometimes blurry.